Heigh-Ho, Heigh-Ho, it's off to shovel we go!

 - Warm it up.
 Some (crazy) people actually enjoy shovelling, as it can be a rather good form of exercise if done properly.
 Just like Tom Brady before the Super Bowl, it's good to limber and stretch as a warm up to shovelling.
-Take 5 to 10 minutes beforehand to limber up and prepare for task at hand.
+Take 5 to 10 minutes beforehand to limber up and prepare for the task at hand.

 - Wear proper gear.
-As mentioned above, shovelling after a large winter or ice storm isn't exactly a walk in the park.
+As mentioned above, shovelling after a large winter snow or ice storm isn't exactly a walk in the park.
 By dressing in thin, breathable layers, you can avoid overheating and preserve energy for the next shovel you'll have to do a few hours later...

 - Have a breather.
 Just breathe!
 Giving yourself a short break in the middle of strenuous shovelling session is good for the mind and the muscles, especially the heart muscle.